-Our fiduciary services include conducting the insurance company due diligence required by Department of Labor Interpretative Bulletin 95-1 (DOL IB 95-1) and serving our clients in a fiduciary capacity.
+Our due diligence and fiduciary services include conducting the insurance company due diligence required by Department of Labor Interpretative Bulletin 95-1 (DOL IB 95-1) and serving our clients in a fiduciary capacity.

-When BCG serves its clients as a fiduciary, we acknowledge in our Consulting Agreement and in our written report that we are acting in a fiduciary capacity as defined under section 3(21) of ERISA.
+When BCG serves its clients as a fiduciary, we acknowledge in our Consulting Agreement and in our written report that we are acting in a fiduciary capacity.
 This is often referred to as acting in a co-fiduciary capacity because we are advising the in-house fiduciary.
 We are required to act in the best interest of the plan participants.